gururajo/parking_Database_Management/README.md

-add above files in sever with php add some databse reqired to it open login.php or signup.php to start
+add above files in any server with php add some database and some entities required to it which you can understand when you are through the code open login.php or signup.php to start